mootools/mootools-more/Docs/Native/URI.Relative.md

 URI Method: toAbsolute {#URI:toAbsolute}
 ----------------------------------------

 Returns the absolute path for a given url (i.e. a path beginning with '/').
+If a different schemes or hosts are used, it returns the full url.

 ### Syntax